About Dreadlocks & FAQ

 Some people ask if you can wash dreadlocks,

-first of all i think this is a personal choice, some people deliberately don't wash their dreadlocks because of there own personal believes.
+First of all, obviously and above all this is a personal choice, some people deliberately don't wash their dreadlocks because of there own personal believes.

 Can I dye my dreadlocks and how?
 Which kind of products can I use?